-Syntax --rtc\output file

-Note that this option must be placed before the --backend option on the command line.

-file The file for output messages.

-Description Use this option to specify to cspybat a file for the C-RUN message output, in text

-(filename extension txt) or XML (filename extension xml) format.
+Syntax rtc_output file Note that this option mus st be placed before thebackend option on the command line.
+Parameters file The file for output messages.
+For use with cspybat Description 1 1 y to cspybat a file for the C-RUN message output, in text ) or XML (filename extension xml) format.
+This option is not availa ble in the IDE.

-This of